francolz/webscraping-earthquake/README.md

 # Usage #
 * Get your api key from https://plot.ly/python/getting-started/#installation  and your mapbox access token from https://www.mapbox.com/help/how-access-tokens-work/
-* Open this file `~/.plotly/.credentials` with your favourite text editor and check that your plotly api key and username are correct in that file (Note: you need you update your key manually in that file if you generate a new key)
+* Open this file `~/.plotly/.credentials` with your favourite text editor and check that your plotly api key and username are correct in the file (Note: you need to update your key manually in that file if you generate a new key)
-* Open the file `keys.txt` with a text editor and substitute each entries with your plotly username, plotly apy key and mapbox token in this order.
+* Open the file `keys.txt` with a text editor and substitute each of the three entries with your plotly username, plotly api key and mapbox token in this order.
 Make sure to use just a comma to separete them, no other spaces.
 * Run web_scraping_earthquakes.py as `python3 web_scraping_earthquakes.py`